-- Attend weekly virtual Research Accountability Groups and public health summer seminars
+- Attend weekly hybrid Research Accountability Groups and public health summer seminars

-- Develop and present their research at the Ferguson Fellowship Program Symposia at the end of the summer session.
+- Develop and present research at the Ferguson RISE Fellowship Research Program Symposia at the end of the summer session.
 View 2019 Ferguson RISE Summer Symposium Videos.

 Students who are members of underrepresented populations are strongly encouraged to apply!